xtermjs/xterm-benchmark/README.md

   - median: should not be used by default, still can be useful if the value clearly shows non normal distribution to still get some comparison running (example: due to ongoing JIT optimization some values might show a decreasing runtime over several runs, others might get worse due to heavier GC invocation)
 - Unwanted values for evaluation can be skipped in the config file.

+### Version notes

+- 0.3.0 removes the dependency to the `chrome-timeline` package, thus `TimelinePerfCase` is not defined anymore.
+  If your perf cases rely on frontend performance testing with that type, either use an older version, or feel free to help upgrading `chrome-timeline` to support newer browser engines as well.